-Michaela Page is the Housefellow for Webster Hall in Oakland.
-Additionally, she serves as the Coordinator of Y2@CMU, a Student Life program that supports sophomores and their second-year experience as Carnegie Mellon University students.
+Michaela Page is the Housefellow for Webster Hall and Shirley Apartments in Oakland.
+Additionally, as the Coordinator of Residential Education, she spearheads Y2@CMU, a program that supports sophomores and their second-year experience as Carnegie Mellon University students.
 She also works with transfer and global exchange students.

 Let’s learn more about Michaela!

 After moving to Pittsburgh in 2011, I took a slight hiatus from student affairs.
 I served as an AmeriCorps Member and worked in the non-profit sector.
 They were enriching experiences and I fell in love with Pittsburgh because of those opportunities.
 Still, I missed working in student development tremendously.
 I saw the Carnegie Mellon housefellow position and knew I had to apply.
 A few months later, I was hired!

 Webster is a great place to live during that transitional time between a student’s first year and becoming an upperclassman or woman, when some students are seeking more independence.
 Sophomores to graduate students find their home at Webster, and I think they enjoy it for many reasons: the Oakland location, getting to cook their own meals, a great management team that is on top of maintenance concerns, the tasty food at Kevin’s Deli (you have to check out Kevin’s!), and a friendly, committed RA staff that is passionate about creating a sense of community with programming and events but without cramping each resident’s individual style.
 Webster residents enjoy the range of programs offered – progressive dinners, career-readiness workshops, meditation sessions, and trips off campus to check out the awesome city surrounding us.

 Share one of your most prized CMU memories.